 1. ScreenRec for video messaging

 It’s no surprise that many organizations are moving away from the traditional emailing technique in order to communicate.
-They’re opting for something much more faster and efficient, and that is, surprisingly or not, screen recording.
+They’re opting for a much faster and efficient email alternative, and that is, surprisingly or not, screen recording.
 ScreenRec is a free screen recorder with instant sharing that allows you to take screenshots and capture screen videos.
 You can use it to give proper feedback to a team member, record a video to report a bug, provide customer support, record a Skype for Business meeting.

 All of that, plus you can share those videos or shots via an automatically created sharing link.
 ScreenRec can be a very effective employee communication tool when you need to show something.
 Pair it with one of these following apps, and your communications will be unstoppable.